aiden-bailey/Capstone/README.md

 After the merged dataset was cleaned up, I then merged the cleaned dataset with the season stats dataset.
 The season stats includes every player from every year that was in the NBA from 1950 to 2017.
 The season stats dataset includes 53 columns of information and statistics ranging from the common numbers like points, assists and rebounds to deeper statistics like player efficiency rating (PER), box plus/minus (BPM), and more.
 After lots of investigation, it became clear there was a noticeable difference in the statistics tracked before and after 1974.
 Many statistics weren't kept before then.
 If I had kept all rows, it would have resulted in deleting almost all of the statistics that weren't kept before 1974.
 Therefore, I excluded all rows before 1974 so we could keep the statistics.

-Finally, I converted all non-numeric columns to binary/dummy columns.
+Third, I converted all non-numeric columns to binary/dummy columns.
 For example, the college column was converted into dummy columns.
 This one specifically added about 300 columns.
 This was simply to see if any particular college correlated with hall of fame status.
 If not, they will be removed.
 The only non-numeric column left alone was name.

+Finally, I had to add the target column indicating whether a player had made an All-NBA team.
+I was able to find a table online, copied its contents into my notebook, and added them as a column to my dataframe (this occurred in my Preprocessing Notebook).
+I then changed the column to binary with 1 indicating a player made at least one All-NBA team in their career.

 After cleaning, I had about 20,500 rows of a player's statistics in a given year.